istio/istio.io/content/en/docs/setup/install/multicluster/index.md

 This guide will assume that you use a common root to generate intermediate certificates for each cluster.
-Follow the [instructions](/docs/tasks/security/cert-management/plugin-ca-cert/) to generate and push a ca certificate secrets to both the `FRED` and `BARNEY` clusters.
+Follow the [instructions](/docs/tasks/security/cert-management/plugin-ca-cert/) to generate and push a ca certificate secrets to both the `CLUSTER1` and `CLUSTER2` clusters.

 {{< tip >}}